Update: The End of ‘Mount Kamuning’ Is Official

 Before It’s Gone, Take One Last Look

-If you’re in the area, this might be your last chance to see Mount Kamuning before it disappears from the city skyline.
-Snap a quick photo, post a throwback, or share your “I survived this bridge” story online.
-Then get ready for a version that’s finally built with real people in mind.
+If you are in the area, this might be your final chance to see Mount Kamuning before it disappears from the skyline.
+You could take a quick photo, share a throwback online, or tell your “I survived this bridge” story.
+Soon, it will be replaced by a version built with people in mind.

 Published at